k9101/Website-2.0/README.md

 # Website-2.0
 The second version of Kris' website.
-This version was live from June - December 2015, before being replaced by <a href="krispenney.me">version 2.5</a> in early 2016.
+This version was live from June - December 2015, before being replaced by <a href="http://krispenney.me">version 2.5</a> in early 2016.

 This version includes many new improvements over my previous website including:
   * An all new design!